SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/services/get-selection-members-services.md

 ---
+title: How to retrieve members of a specific selection using services
-title: get_selection_members_services
+uid: get_selection_members_services
 description: How to retrieve members of a specific selection using services
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords: search
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # How to retrieve members of a specific selection using services